joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5614408/2024/07/03/man-united-women-training-facilities/

 **GM Sold Millions of Cars That Were More Polluting Than Allowed, EPA Says**\
-`The agency reached a settlement with the automaker over the sales of SUVs and pickups that emitted excess planet-warming carbon dioxide`\
+`The agency reached a settlement with the automaker over the sales of SUVs and pickups that emitted excess planet-warming carbon dioxide.`\
 https://nytimes.com/2024/07/03/climate/gm-epa-pollution-settlement.html

 **What Is a Sundress?**\